konstructio/kubefirst/docs/kubefirst/github/github-repositories.md

 }
 ```

-GitHub's terraform provider provides many more configuration than just these settings.
+GitHub's Terraform provider provides many more configuration options than just these settings.
 Check them out and add to your
 default settings once you're comfortable with the platform.

-Take a look at the `Resources` section of the github provider documentation
+Take a look at the `Resources` section of the GitHub provider documentation
 [](https://registry.terraform.io/providers/integrations/github/latest/docs).

-That was just github.
-Take a look at all the terraform providers that are available, the list of technologies you can
+That was just GitHub.
+Take a look at all the Terraform providers that are available; the list of technologies you can
-manage in terraform is really impressive. [](https://www.terraform.io/docs/providers/index.html)
+manage in Terraform is really impressive. [](https://www.terraform.io/docs/providers/index.html)

 ## Making Terraform Changes

-To make infrastructure and configuration changes with terraform, simply open a merge request in the `gitops` repository.
+To make infrastructure and configuration changes with Terraform, simply open a merge request in the `gitops` repository.
 Your merge request will automatically provide plans, state locks, and applies, and even comment in the merge request
 itself.
 You'll have a simple, peer reviewable, auditable changelog of all infrastructure and configuration changes.